-U.C.P will conduct an assessment of the local school wellness policy to measure wellness policy compliance at least once every three years.
+UCP of Central Florida will assess the local school wellness policy to measure wellness policy compliance at least once every three years.
 This assessment will measure the implementation of the local school wellness policy, and include:

-- The extent to which U.C.P is in compliance with the local school wellness policy; - ➤ The extent to which the local school wellness policy compares to model local school wellness policies; and - A description of the progress made in attaining the goals of the local school wellness policy.
+- ➤ The extent to which UCP of Central Florida is in compliance with the local school wellness policy; - ➤ The extent to which the local school wellness policy compares to model local school wellness policies; and - A description of the progress made in attaining the goals of the local school wellness policy.